 A Mediterranean herb, famous for its strong scent, is the perfect companion for roast meat and vegetables.
 Unlike most herbs, once mature rosemary can tolerate harsh conditions and survive a number of seasons, making this hardy herb an easy installation in your garden.
 What makes rosemary all the more remarkable are its medicinal properties which are known to promote healthy skin, give relief from pain and stress and improve memory function.
 There is current research being conducted which even links rosemary to improving cognitive function for elderly sufferers of dementia and Alzheimers!

 Resisting all urges to use a pun, thyme’s usage is as old as time itself!
 The Ancient Egyptians used it for embalming their mummies, so it should come as no surprise that this herb has anti-aging properties!
 You can use thyme in natural skin remedies; its oils contain more potent antibacterial properties than benzoyl peroxide, the active ingredient in most prescribed acne treatments.
 This herb is a natural cough suppressant and can even be used as a mosquito repellent.
 Grow your thyme in a sunny spot in your garden, sheltered from the wind and harvest to be paired with lemon for amazing tasting dishes, especially chicken!

 An apple a day keeps the doctor away?
 Keep them away forever with oregano!
-One small serve of this delightful herb packs a whopping 42 times the antioxidant effect an apple.
+One small serve of this delightful herb packs a whopping 42 times the antioxidant effect of an apple.
 Oregano can also be used in the treatment of respiratory infections, has anti inflammatory properties and anti fungal benefits.
-To top it all off , it adds spectacular flavour to any number of your favourite plates freshly picked from your garden.
+To top it all off, it adds spectacular flavor to any number of your favorite plates freshly picked from your garden.
 Trimming your oregano regularly will ensure a thriving bushy plant that can be harvested whenever you require.